Bayesian Differential Privacy for Machine Learning: Related Work

 Finally, there are other approaches that use the data distribution information in one way or another, and coincidentally share the same~\cite{yang2015bayesian} or similar~\cite{leung2012bayesian} names.
-Yet, similarly to the methods discussed above, their assumptions (e.g. the bound on the minimum probability of a datapoint) and implementation requirements (e.g. potentially constructing correlation matrices for millions of data samples) make practical applications difficult.
-Perhaps the most similar to our approach is the random differential privacy~\cite{hall2011random}, however, the authors only propose a basic composition theorem, which is not tight enough, and computing the probabilities over all dataset examples would not be practical in many realistic machine learning scenarios.
+Yet, similarly to the methods discussed above, their assumptions (e.g. bounds on the minimum probability of a data point) and implementation requirements (e.g. potentially constructing correlation matrices for millions of data samples) make practical applications very difficult.
+Perhaps, the most similar to our approach is random differential privacy~\cite{hall2011random}.
+The main difference is that \citet{hall2011random} consider the probability space over all data points, while we only consider the space over a single differing example.
+As a result, our guarantees are more practical to compute for large, realistic ML datasets.
+Furthermore, \citet{hall2011random} only propose a basic composition theorem, which is not tight enough for accounting in iterative methods, and to the best of our knowledge, there are no proofs for other crucial properties, such as post-processing and group privacy.

-We evaluate our method on two popular classes of learning algorithms: deep neural networks and variational inference (VI).
-Privacy-preserving deep learning is being extensively studied, and is frequently used in combination with moments accountant~\cite{abadi2016deep,papernot2016semi,papernot2018scalable}, which makes it a perfect setting for comparison.
-Bayesian inference methods, on the other hand, have received less attention from the private learning community.
-There are, nonetheless, very interesting results suggesting one could obtain DP guarantees "for free" (without adding noise) in some methods like posterior sampling~\cite{dimitrakakis2014robust,dimitrakakis2017differential} and stochastic gradient Monte Carlo~\cite{wang2015privacy}.
-A differentially private version of variational inference, obtained by applying noise to the gradients and using moments accountant, has also been proposed~\cite{jalko2016differentially}.
-We show that with our accountant it is possible to build VI that is both highly accurate and differentially private by sampling from a variational distribution.